yiadotm/Computer-Systems-Design/asgn1/README.md

 how do i use regex to find this pattern from an input in c: "get\nlocation\n", i want "get" and "location" from this input

+partial write set
+how do i read only part of a buffer for partial writing